Planning for construction

-Built in the 1940s, the current structure is at the end of its life and needs to be completely re-built.
-This represents an opportunity to improve and future proof a popular Council asset.
+Built in the 1940s, the current structure was at the end of its life and needed to be completely re-built.
+This represented an opportunity to improve and future proof a popular Council asset.

-Council has received grant funding under the NSW State Government Public Spaces Legacy Program for the improved connectivity, inclusivity and accessibility to recreational spaces and activities.
-The grant recognises the pool as a valuable outdoor space which has many benefits for the community.
+Council received grant funding under the NSW State Government Public Spaces Legacy Program for improved connectivity, inclusivity and accessibility to recreational spaces and activities.
+The grant recognised the pool as a valuable outdoor space with many benefits for the community.

 Thank you to those who provided feedback during community engagement on the proposed concept plan for Clontarf Tidal Pool.
 We received 66 submissions during the exhibition period held between Wednesday 3 August 2022 and Wednesday 31 August 2022.